MohdZaidRapid/React-started-akshay/readme.md

 Link is sepcial component behind the scene it is using <a> anchor tag

 #the component is able to inherit the properties of the parent component and also access the new props that have been passed in.

+loading a class base component whenever you creating a class instance a constructor is called this is best place to create based variable